ENVIRONMENTAL HISTORY OF THE SOUTHWEST GEOS 220

 - Provide a couple examples of radioactive isotopes.

-- Describe what kinds of things can be dated using radiocarbon.
+- Briefly describe what kinds of things can be dated using radiocarbon.

 - Is radiocarbon dating perfectly accurate?
 If not, how is it off?